Skip to main content

 Hiding Semantics with role=presentation

-Are you are being flagged for one of the following Accessibility issues?
+Are you being flagged for one of the following Accessibility issues?

 • Certain ARIA roles must be contained by particular parents